 At Essex County College, we are dedicated to preparing students to be responsible citizens who demonstrate a commitment to life-long learning, ethical behavior, personal achievement, and community involvement.
 One way in which we maintain this commitment to you is through our support of student organizations.
 Student organizations provide the perfect opportunity to enhance your education by applying what you learn in the classroom to real-world situations.
 But there is an equally important reason for getting involved: participation in student organizations can be fun!

 Student organizations address a broad range of interests, including student government, multicultural groups, service organizations, academic associations, professional organizations, honor societies, as well as programming, religious, political, media, and special interest organizations.
-While each organization has its own faculty or staff advisor, general support for all student organizations is provided through the Office of Student Life and Activities.
+While each organization has its own faculty or staff advisor, general support for all student organizations is provided through the SLAO.
 With such a variety of organizations, it should be easy to find one that interests you.
 If you do not find a group that matches your interests, you may consider starting your own student organization!

 Preparing for the “Big Time”

-• Get connected to your University by developing a strong peer group.
+- Get connected to your College by developing a strong peer group.

-The Office of Student Life and Activities maintains a current listing of chartered student organizations and their contact person.
+The Student Life and Activities Office maintains a current listing of chartered student organizations and contact person.
 If you are looking for information about an organization, this is a good place to start.

 Making Your Membership Count

 Of course, simply joining an organization does not mean as much as becoming actively involved.
 Avoid being a “back-row” member; meet other members, contribute to discussions, ask questions, and volunteer to work on projects.
 Make the most of your college education!

 Creating Your Own Organization